👋 Welcome to Lil’Log

 Hi, this is Lilian.
-I’m documenting my learning notes in this blog.
-Besides, I’m leading a team working on practical AI safety and alignment at OpenAI.
-Based on the number of grammar mistakes in my posts, you can tell how much ChatGPT is involved đ.
+I’m documenting my learning notes in this blog since 2017.
+Based on the number of grammar mistakes in my posts, you can tell how much ChatGPT is involved 😉.

 Extrinsic Hallucinations in LLMs